 What about cases where the person does not die from their injuries, so there is no survival or wrongful death actions available?
 Sometimes a person might be so injured that he or she cannot make decisions about their own care and whether to hire a lawyer, etc.

 The law provides for this situation too.
-For example, here are some situations where a person may file a case on behalf of another person who can’t file it:
+For example, here are some situations where a person may file a case on behalf of another person:

-- If the injured person is a minor child, then typically a parent or legal guardian can file a claim on behalf of the child;
+- If the injured person is a minor child, then typically a parent or legal guardian can file a personal injury claim on behalf of the child;